CtrlK

 Trigger Term Quality

-Good coverage of natural terms users would say: 'discharge summaries', 'discharge instructions', 'hospital readmissions', 'care transitions', 'patient safety'.
-These are terms healthcare professionals would naturally use when needing this skill.
+Includes strong natural keywords a user would say: 'discharge summaries', 'discharge instructions', 'hospital readmissions', 'care transitions', 'post-discharge outcomes', 'patient safety'.
+These are terms healthcare professionals would naturally use.

 3 / 3